Streetw1s3/Shapes-API-Discord/README.md

 Edit the .env with your relevent bot info from discord.com/developers and shapes.inc, edit index.js to change what the bot is playing.

+If you get an Error 500 message in the console, try using the Account-Wide API key from Shapes instead of the Shape-Specific one.

 Discord Bot requirements:
 Side menu > Bot > Privileged Gateway Intents - Enable all 3